Sandton financial district skyline in early evening with modern skyscrapers, Johannesburg, South Africa

 Language

-English is official (11 official languages total—Zulu, Xhosa, Afrikaans, others).
+English is official (12 official languages total—South African Sign Language became the 12th in 2023, plus Zulu, Xhosa, Afrikaans, and others).
 English widely spoken—business, tourism, signage all English.
 Communication effortless.
 Afrikaans common (Dutch-derived).
 Township languages: Zulu, Sotho.
 South Africa very English-friendly—one of Africa's easiest for English speakers.

 Cultural Tips